stuart-lab/cellranger-workflow/atac_snakefiles/README.md

 # Pipeline to process ATAC-Seq data

 ## Important: the rule "rename_fastq_files" in "get_atac.snakefile" needs to be amended depending on reads given in SRA run selector.
 E.g. some SRR's may have index reads, some may not.
+File naming convention: https://www.10xgenomics.com/support/software/cell-ranger-arc/latest/tutorials/inputs/specifying-input-fastq-count

 ### Setup